bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/README.md

 The ***Cloud In A Box (CIAB)*** project introduces what we describe as the
 ***CIAB Full Mesh VPN Internet Overlay Architecture***.

+### Definitions

+***Full Mesh** means any node can reach any other node directly without going through some central node.*
+***Virtual Private Network (VPN)** means your entire Internet Overlay is fully encrypted end-to-end.*
+***Overlay** Network overlays are a method of using software virtualization to create additional layers of network abstraction (or software-based network overlays) that can be run on top of the physical network, often providing new applications or enhanced security benefits.*

 ## Goals of the CIAB Mesh VPN Internetworking Overlay Project

 The ideal solution to satisfy the goals of this project will include the following